Kyushu Shinkansen: Services

-Kagoshima route

 Services not leaving the Kyushu Shinkansen are operated by 6-car 800 Series trains, with a maximum speed of 260 km/h.
 The trains were developed by Hitachi, and based on the 700 series trains already in service on the Tokaido/Sanyo Shinkansen line.

-8-car N700-7000 and N700-8000 series trains are used on through-running services between Shin-Osaka and Kagoshima-Chūō.
+Eight-car N700 series trains are used on through-running services between Shin-Osaka and Kagoshima-Chūō.
 The first set (S1) was delivered to Hakata Depot in October 2008.

 Three services operate on the line, in order of speed: Mizuho, Sakura, and Tsubame.
 The Mizuho makes two return trips between Shin-Osaka and Kagoshima-Chūō during the morning hours, and two return trips during the evening, with an end-to-end journey time of 3 hours 45 minutes.
 Sakura services run once per hour throughout the day between Shin-Osaka and Kagoshima-Chūō making additional stops, with an end-to-end travel time of 4 hours 10 minutes.
 There are also one to two Sakura services every hour between Hakata and either Kumamoto or Kagoshima-Chūō.
 Tsubame trains operate the all-stations shuttle service between Hakata and Kumamoto once to twice per hour, with some services operating to/from Kagoshima-Chūō.
 Mizuho trains can be used by foreign passengers traveling with a Japan Rail Pass only upon payment of a supplement.

-Nishi Kyushu route

-Services are operated by 6-car N700S series trains with a service type named Kamome.